 Nature’s Health Benefits It is widely accepted that time spent outdoors has both physical and psychological benefits.
 Yet, the average person spends nearly 87% of their time indoors and 7% of their time in vehicles.
 Put another way, most of us spend less than 5 hours per week in natural environments.
 This is a shame;… read more

-In a day and age when technology reigns and face-to-face interactions have fallen by the wayside, spending time in the great outdoors has lost some of its popular appeal.
-Despite this, outdoor activities can play a major role in gaining and maintaining positive psychological health!
-By building communities with your fellow outdoorspeople, increasing your psychological… read more
+In a day and age when technology reigns and face-to-face interactions have fallen by the wayside, spending time outside has lost some of its appeal.
+Despite this, outdoor activity can play a major role in gaining and maintaining mental health.
+By building communities with your fellow outdoorspeople, increasing your psychological resilience, and just plain enjoying… read more

 Studies suggest that Floral Essences are a powerful adjunct to traditional therapy; while their effects tend to be more subtle than those of prescription medications, FEs have been known to reduce stress, anxiety, and low mood.